octa-acostamonti/NutriAPI/README.md

 | Information  |
 | ------------- |
-| This is an API that provides nutritional information of food products from the main food distributors in Argentina.
+| This is a public open-source API that provides nutritional information of food products from the main food distributors in Argentina.
  The information was scraped from fatsecret.com.ar |

 #### Documentation